 Validate your teen’s emotional experience.

 The truth is, we can’t fix the situation or make our kids feel better about losing a friend.
-So instead, just calmly validate that losing a friend hurts.
+So instead, just calmly validate that losing friends hurts.
 “They’re going to read confidence in your calm demeanor, which will help them realize losing a friend is not the end of the world,” Caswell explains.

 Ask your teen what kind of support they want and need.